onpremdiag/SharePoint/docs/Installation.md

 	- The final value, ddrrrr, indicates the day (dd) of the build and the revision/build (rrr) on that day

-For the following: 2.1.1908.01002, we know the following:
+For the following: 2.1.1909.25002, we know the following:

 	- The major release is 2
 	- This is a code-signed release (1)
-	- It was built in the 8th month (August) of 2019 (19)
+	- It was built in the 9th month (September) of 2019 (19)
-	- It was built on the 1st (1) day of the month and this was the second (2) build of that day
+	- It was built on the 25th (25) day of the month and this was the second (2) build of that day

 ## Installation of OPD